gruntwork-io/terragrunt/docs/_docs/02_features/hooks.md

 #### Configuration

+The `execute` parameter accepts `tflint`, and pass additional parameters to it.
+For example, parameters like `--minimum-failure-severity=error`.

+By default, is used internal `tflint`, if is required to invoke `tflint` from the OS, use additional parameter `--terragrunt-external-tflint`.

-The `execute` parameter only accepts `tflint`, it will ignore any other parameter.
-Any desired extra configuration should be added in the `.tflint.hcl` file.
+Extra configuration should be added in the `.tflint.hcl` file.
 It will work with a `.tflint.hcl` file in the current folder or any parent folder.

 #### Authentication for tflint rulesets
 *Public rulesets*